lsst-dm/dm_dev_guide/development/docs/rst_styleguide.rst

 - ``<language>`` can be `any token understood by Pygments`_, particularly ``py`` (python), ``cpp`` (C++), ``java`` (Java), ``js`` (JavaScript) and ``rst`` (reStructuredText).
 Specify ``none`` to disable highlighting.
 - ``:name:`` is an explicit hyperlink label for the code block.
 - ``:emphasize-lines:`` is an optional sequence of lines to highlight.
-This can be comma-sparated, with hyphens to indicate spans.
+This can be comma-separated, with hyphens to indicate spans.

 .. _any token understood by Pygments: http://pygments.org/docs/lexers/